shawnspeak/node-recurly/README.md

 Node-Recurly
 ===============

-node-recurly is a node.js library for using the recurly recurring billing service.
+node-recurly is a node.js library for using v2 of the recurly recurring billing service api.
 This library is intended to follow very closely the recurly documentation found at: http://docs.recurly.com/

 Installation